chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Python language is unavailable because the plugin/module dependency is not declared or loaded.", "PROJECT NOTE": "Declare the Python plugin dependency in src/main/resources/META-INF/plugin.xml, e.g., <depends>com.intellij.modules.python</depends> (or the correct Python plugin id for this platform).", "NEW INSTRUCTION": "WHEN adding plugin.xml extensions for Python language THEN declare Python plugin/module dependency in plugin.xml"
 }

+[2025-12-28 22:09] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "apply_patch",
+    "ERROR": "Malformed patch content (truncated/ellipsis)",
+    "ROOT CAUSE": "The submitted patch included an unfinished method and an ellipsis placeholder, so the unified diff could not be parsed.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN patch text contains ellipsis or misses *** End Patch THEN submit a complete unified diff without placeholders"
+}

+[2025-12-28 22:10] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "apply_patch",
+    "ERROR": "Malformed patch with truncated hunk/ellipsis",
+    "ROOT CAUSE": "The provided patch snippet for the test file was incomplete and contained an ellipsis, so the patch parser could not apply it.", "PROJECT NOTE": "Edits to tests under src/test/kotlin/... must be supplied as complete unified diffs; partial snippets or ellipses are not accepted by apply_patch.", "NEW INSTRUCTION": "WHEN apply_patch patch shows ellipsis or incomplete hunks THEN provide a complete valid unified diff" }

+[2025-12-28 22:15] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "apply_patch",
+    "ERROR": "Malformed patch: truncated diff without End Patch marker", "ROOT CAUSE": "The apply_patch request ended mid-hunk with ellipsis and lacked the *** End Patch terminator.", "PROJECT NOTE": "Tests live under src/test/kotlin/...; ensure patches fully specify updated hunks for those files.", "NEW INSTRUCTION": "WHEN composing apply_patch diff THEN include complete hunks and the closing *** End Patch marker" }